pallets/flask/docs/design.rst

 =========================

-If you are curious why Flask does certain things the way it does and not different, this section is for you.
+If you are curious why Flask does certain things the way it does and not differently, this section is for you.
 This should give you an idea about some of the design decisions that may appear arbitrary and surprising at first, especially in direct comparison with other frameworks.